ryangurn/dropcam/README.md

 ### .getClips(callback)
 This function will attempt to get any video clips saved on the cloud and return an array of clips.
 See above for an example.

+## Screenshot
+### .pipe(out)
+You can call .pipe on the object and do what you wish with the buffer, such as writing to file.
+See above for an example

+## Stream
+### .pipe(out)
+You can call .pipe on the object and do what you wish with the buffer, such as writing to file.
+See above for an example.
+### .on(event, callback)
+You can listen for events on this stream.
+### Event: 'data'
+You can listen for incoming standard output on this stream.
+### Event: 'error'
+You can listen for incoming error output on this stream.

 ## License
 Copyright (c) 2014 OPFL